The rules governing student academic misconduct are stated in the Blugold Code, but helpful information is available on

 (Level Two: Sanctions D through H)

 If you choose a sanction in this group, you must prepare a written report, summarizing the reasons for your belief that misconduct occurred, proposing one or more sanctions, and notifying the student that s/he has the right to request a hearing within 10 days.
+You may use the Academic Investigation Letter as a template for the notification to the student.
 You must send or give a copy of your report to the student along with a copy of the rules governing academic misconduct if not previously presented to the student.
 Submit everything you've gathered via the Academic Misconduct Report Form.
 If you have decided to remove the student from the course, the Dean of Students Office will file the course change form.
 After meeting with the student, you must send an updated letter summarizing the meeting and stating your determined outcome, and the student's right to appeal to the Dean of Students office.

 Probation, Suspension, or Expulsion

 (Level Three: Sanctions I and J)

 If you conclude that disciplinary probation, suspension or expulsion is warranted, the incident must be referred to the Dean of Students Office.
 Your report to the Dean of Students Office should include a description of the incident and specification of the sanction recommended.
 Send or give a copy of this report to the student, as well as submitting a report and documentation via the form.
 The office will follow through with the case, will consult with you and will also meet with the student.

 Submit the documentation using the Academic Misconduct Report Form for the Dean of Students to follow up.